What is this engagement about?

 The amendments to the Adoption Act and the Child, Family and Community Service Act were developed in consultation and co-operation with Indigenous rightsholders, Modern Treaty Nations, Indigenous Governing Bodies (IGBs), Métis Nation BC and Indigenous partners.

 This is the beginning of a transformation process and there is more work to be done.
 Over the coming years, the Province will continue to work with Indigenous Peoples, people with lived experience, and social service partners on further systemic changes to the child welfare system.
 This work will build on the feedback provided during spring 2022 engagement sessions.
 More information on how to further engage on future changes will be posted here when it becomes available.

 The initial engagement phase is now complete: April 2 – August 31, 2022This was the first phase of a multi-year process and the beginning of many conversations to come.
 More information on how to engage further will be posted when available.

 British Columbians were asked to share their views about reforming child and family services by completing the online survey before August 31, 2022.

 Register for virtual engagement sessions

-The Ministry of Children and Family Development is looking for input on priorities for changes to the child and family services system by August 31st.
+The Ministry of Children and Family Development accepted input on priorities for changes to the child and family services system until August 31, 2022.

-Feedback from engagement sessions, the online survey, written submissions, and conversations with key partners, will help government set the foundation for what we should be prioritizing in our reform work.
+Feedback from engagement sessions, the online survey, written submissions, and conversations with key partners, will help government set the foundation for prioritizing the reform work.